 This trip can be arranged at any time of the year to suit your plans and be adapted to your viability as required.
 Please contact us for further details.

 A three-star hotel in Kathmandu.
-As this is one of the most popular trekking routes of the world; therefore, you find locally owned lodges and guest houses in the trails.
-Our priority is to provide an opportunity to the locals, guides, porters, family-run lodges to generate income; therefore; we will be staying in one of these lodges every night.
-However, you will have the advantage of being the guests to the traditional Sherpa families of this area.
-(We can arrange camping trek on-demand only.)
+This is one of the most popular trekking routes globally; therefore, you find locally owned lodges and guest houses on the trails.
+Our priority is to provide an opportunity to the locals, guides, porters, and family-run lodges to generate income; therefore, we will be staying in one of these lodges every night.
+In addition, however, you will have the advantage of being the guests to the traditional Sherpa families of this area.
+(We can arrange a camping trek on-demand only.)

-This trip involves strenuous level trekking that requires 5-6 hours walking uphill and downhill frequently.
-You need to be physically fit and willing to walk.
-Overweight or people with cardiac and pulmonary complaints may seek more comfortable options from our office in Kathmandu.
+This trip involves strenuous trekking that frequently requires 5-6 hours of walking uphill and downhill.
+It would help if you were physically fit and willing to walk.
+Overweight people with cardiac and pulmonary complaints may seek more comfortable options from our office in Kathmandu.

 Moderate to fairly challenging Longer treks going right into the high mountain country, to some of the famous mountaineering Base Camps over high passes.
-Physically quite tiring, involves approx 6-8 hours trekking along rocky ridges of high Himalayan peaks.
-Usually, No previous experience required, you should be moderately fit, used to some regular exercise and enjoy walking in the high altitude conditions.
+It is physically quite tiring.
+It involves approximately 6-8 hours of trekking along rocky ridges of high Himalayan peaks.
+Usually, No previous experience is required; you should be moderately fit, used to some regular exercise and enjoy walking in high altitude conditions.